trilitech/tezos-developer-docs/docs/tutorials/build-files-archive-with-dal.md

    For example, if a certificate is included in level 100 and the attestation lag is 4, bakers must attest that the data is available in level 104, along with their usual attestations that build on level 103.

    If enough shards are attested in that level, the data becomes available to Smart Rollups at the end of layer 104.
-   If not enough shards are attested in that level, the certificate is considered bogus and the related data is dropped.
+   If not enough shards are attested in that level, the certificate is considered bogus, the related data is dropped, and Smart Rollups cannot access it.

 1. The Smart Rollup node monitors the blocks and when it sees attested DAL data, it connects to a DAL node to request the data.
 Smart Rollups must store the data if they need it because it is available on the DAL for only a short time.